triamnetwork/triam-docs/docs/guides/concepts/triam-toml.md

 # Introduction

-The `triam.toml` file is used to provide a common place where the Internet can find information about your domain's Stellar integration.
-Any website can publish Stellar network information.
+The `triam.toml` file is used to provide a common place where the Internet can find information about your domain's Triam integration.
+Any website can publish Triam network information.
 You can announce your validation key, your [federation](./federation.md) server, peers you are running, your quorum set, if you are a anchor, etc.

 The triam.toml file is a text file in the [TOML format](https://github.com/toml-lang/toml).